ENTREC 2015 Second Quarter Investor Conference Call and Webcast July 14, 2015 Acheson, Alberta, Canada – ENTREC Corporation (“ENTREC”) intends […]

 The Company will also be working to improve its balance sheet in 2019 as well as buyout or refinance equipment leases expiring over the coming year.
 These initiatives will include reviewing additional sources of financing and strategies to improve profitability and cash flow that could include additional debt and/or equity, and/or the sale of assets.

 ENTREC is a heavy haul transportation and crane solutions provider to the oil and natural gas, construction, petrochemical, mining and power generation industries.
 ENTREC is listed on the Toronto Stock Exchange under the symbol ENT.

 Non-IFRS Financial Measures

-Working capital is calculated as current assets less current liabilities.
-The Company believes working capital is a useful supplemental measure as it provides an indication of its ability to settle debts as they come due.
+Adjusted working capital is calculated as current assets less current liabilities, net of the current portion of lease liabilities.
+The Company believes adjusted working capital is a useful supplemental measure as it provides an indication of its ability to settle debts as they come due.

 This press release contains forward-looking statements which reflect ENTREC’s current beliefs and are based on information currently available to ENTREC.
 These statements require ENTREC to make assumptions it believes are reasonable and are subject to inherent risks and uncertainties.
 Actual results and developments may differ materially from the results and developments discussed in the forward-looking statements as certain of these risks and uncertainties are beyond ENTREC’s control.